serenity-is/docs/tutorials/movies/06-adding-movie-kind-field.md

 ![Movie Kind Selection](img/movies-kind-in-form.png)

-## Adding a Default Value for Movie Kind

-Since "Kind" is a required field, you need to provide a default value in the "Add Movie" dialog to avoid validation errors.
+8. Since "Kind" is a required field, you need to provide a default value in the "Add Movie" dialog to avoid validation errors.
 Most movies will likely be feature films, so let's set "Film" as the default value for the "Kind" property.

-8. To add a default value for the "Kind" property, modify the `MovieRow.cs` file by adding a `DefaultValue` attribute like this:
+To add a default value for the "Kind" property, modify the `MovieRow.cs` file by adding a `DefaultValue` attribute like this:

    ```csharp
    [DisplayName("Kind"), NotNull, DefaultValue(MovieKind.Film)]